Support and resistance are fundamental concepts to understand when it comes to technical analysis.

 So, we’ve gone through how support and resistance works when it comes to price action.
 But what other types of support and resistance are out there?
 Let’s go over a few of them.

 The first type we’ll discuss is called psychological support and resistance.
 These areas don’t necessarily correlate with any technical pattern; they exist because of how the human mind tries to make sense of the world.

 In case you haven’t noticed, we live in a complex world.
 As such, we inadvertently try to simplify everything around us so we can make better sense of things – and this includes rounding up numbers.
 Have you ever thought to yourself that you have a craving for 0.7648 of an apple?
 Or asked a merchant for 13,678,254 grains of rice?

 A similar effect is at play in cryptocurrency markets.
 Buying an asset at $8.0674 and selling it at $9.9765 just isn’t processed the same way as buying it at $8 and selling at $10.
 This is why round numbers can also act as support or resistance on a price chart.

 Well, if only it’d be that simple!
 This phenomenon has become well-known over the years.
 As such, some traders might try to “frontrun” obvious psychological support or resistance areas.
 Frontrunning, in this case, means placing orders just above or below an anticipated support or resistance area.

 Trend line support and resistance

 If you’ve read our classical chart patterns article, you’ll know that patterns will also act as barriers for price.
-In the example below, an ascending triangle keeps the price contained until the pattern breaks to the upside.

 You can use these patterns to your advantage and identify areas of support and resistance that coincide with trend lines.
 They can be especially useful if you manage to spot them early, before the pattern is fully developed.